Psalms For Life

 to the sight of your glorious face.

 Then in language that evokes the Exodus, David prays for vindication, deliverance, and judgment on his enemies.
 As with Israel at the Red Sea, powerful enemies have tracked him down, cornered him, and are about to destroy him.
-His only hope is the God who delivers the oppressed seeking shelter in him.
+His only hope is the God who delivers all the oppressed who seek shelter in him.
 David cries out to him, fully convinced that—as in the Exodus—God’s face will shine on him at the break of day and YHWH will prove to be all he needs and more.

 Prayer: